Earth: Natural resources and land use

-Humans and the environment
+Environmental impact

-Change in average surface air temperature and drivers for that change.
-Human activity has caused increased temperatures, with natural forces adding some variability.
+Overall increase in average surface air temperature juxtaposed with natural drivers: human activity has caused increased temperatures, with natural forces adding some variability.

 Human activities have impacted Earth's environments.
 Through activities such as the burning of fossil fuels, humans have been increasing the amount of greenhouse gases in the atmosphere, altering Earth's energy budget and climate.
 It is estimated that global temperatures in the year 2020 were 1.2 C-change warmer than the preindustrial baseline.
 This increase in temperature, known as global warming, has contributed to the melting of glaciers, rising sea levels, increased risk of drought and wildfires, and migration of species to colder areas.

 The concept of planetary boundaries was introduced to quantify humanity's impact on Earth.
-Of the nine identified boundaries, five have been crossed: Biosphere integrity, climate change, chemical pollution, destruction of wild habitats and the nitrogen cycle are thought to have passed the safe threshold.
+Of the nine identified boundaries, five have been crossed: Biosphere integrity, climate change, chemical pollution, destruction of wild habitats, and the nitrogen cycle are thought to have passed the safe threshold.
 As of 2018, no country meets the basic needs of its population without transgressing planetary boundaries.
 It is thought possible to provide all basic physical needs globally within sustainable levels of resource use.